132magnet/GameCheatTemplate/README.md

 ### Using Memory Functions

-The utility functions in `Funktions.cs` are central to interacting with the game's memory.
+The utility functions in **MemoryUtils.cs** are central to interacting with the game's memory.
 Below are detailed instructions for each function:

 #### 1. WriteBytes